 2019: Aldon introduces a new service: ASK ALDON.
 Our sales engineers are ready to advise customers on selection, location, installation and use of Aldon products for railyard safety.
 We use aerial photos of the customer's plant site to guide the discussion.

-2) Enhanced Blue Flag signs, using words plus pictographic images to emphasize the meaning of the words.
+We also introduced Enhanced Blue Flag signs, using words plus pictographic images to emphasize the meaning of the words.